The Geirangerfjord and the Nærøyfjord are on UNESCO's World Heritage List. Go on a fjord cruise or explore the villages and farms in the fjord areas.

 The Nordfjord region consists of the municipalities of Stryn, Hornindal, Gloppen, Eid, Vågsøy and Selje.

-Shop local handicrafts, fruit and berries, apple juice and farm products.
+Shop local handicrafts, fruit and berries, apple juice and farm products in the Hardangerfjord Region.

 The panoramic view from Preikestolen (the Pulpit Rock) includes the Lysefjord and the surrounding mountain areas.